WaitRed/Garbage-build/README.md

 You can move by [***WASD***] keys and press [***Shift***] to teleport in direction to your mouse position.
 You can aim by your mouse and click the [***Left button***] to use one type of changeable skills and click the [***right button***] to use a fireball.
 Each skill has a CD.
 You can see a CD timer in the left buttom corner of your screen for teleport [<img src="https://user-images.githubusercontent.com/86905093/187185383-f91ce73c-da0e-48ee-b776-02fc3b901191.png" width="4%">].
 For shooting skills CD timer is displayed on the mouse pointer [<img src="https://user-images.githubusercontent.com/86905093/187185978-4333f402-72de-4496-a35b-366e7399109f.png" width="4%">].
 For better navigation and track objects on the game field here are pointers [<img src="https://user-images.githubusercontent.com/86905093/187187119-5caa2ed8-698a-4b8c-8f4f-0ed7b6d62ffa.png" width="4%">]

+### Features

+Multiplayer in this game was made on PUN2.
+All graphics are self-made.
+Effects were created in VFX Graph and trails - with help of Trail Renderer component.

+List of used packages and assets:

+- PUN2
+- Trails
+- VFX Graph
+- Shader Graph
+- Cinemachine
+- URP

+Here are unique features:

+- Self-made graphics
+- Skills mechanics
+- PVP gameplay

 ### Gameplay video
 <sub>Click on image to play</sub>

 [<img src="https://img.youtube.com/vi/6ANTWmOSPlQ/maxresdefault.jpg" width="50%">](https://youtu.be/6ANTWmOSPlQ)

+### Summary

+This game can give you and your friend a lot of ~~pain~~ fun and it may be replayable!
+It was made for three weeks.